 Heartwarming vs. Heart Warning

 So what’s our takeaway for the day?
-We’ve talked before about how some parables teach by comparison, and some by contrast.
-(See Day 286: Persistence, Impudence, Shameless Audacity…Whatever).
+We’ve talked before about how some parables teach by comparison, and some by contrast, (see Day 286: Praying Shamelessly (Luke 11:8-9).
 In the same way, there are some parables that warm our hearts, but others warn them.
 I praise God for the heartwarming parables like the Prodigal Son and the Good Samaritan.

 But I am also thankful for the heart warning parables like this one.
 And the warning is this: not all growth in the kingdom of God is God honoring and kingdom expanding.
 False teaching, backbiting, hypocrisy and sin are also attitudes that can start small but spread.
 Without genuine repentance, a big, busy church with lots of programs and a huge budget may be full of people to whom Jesus will ultimately say, “I never knew you.”